Disability Resources and Educational Services (DRES) Achievement and Leadership Awards

 Matthew Allan Odelius Scholarship

-This monetary award is given to support a student who is an active participant in the Beckwith Residential Support Services Progam.
+This monetary award is given to support a student who is an active participant in the Beckwith Residential Support Services Program.
 The student must be in good academic standing and have demonstrated leadership in advancing the involvement of students with disabilities in all aspects of academic and co-curricular life.

 William A. Olson Scholarship